 Previously, I got my PhD in Economics at Columbia and a B.A. in computer science, pure/applied mathematics, and economics from Boston University.
 Before my PhD I spent a couple of years as a software engineer at HubSpot

 where I worked on a bunch of fun stuff, including product experimentation tools and scaling products.

 - Drivers of Digital Attention: Evidence from a Social Media Experiment.

 - Short Abstract: I study demand for social media applications by conducting an experiment where I comprehensively monitor how participants spend their time and randomize access to applications.
 I characterize substitution patterns and estimate a demand model with inertia.
-I relate the findings to antitrust issues in these markets and argue that policies aimed at curbing digital addiction may be meaningful policy tools from an antitrust perspective.
+I relate the findings to antitrust issues in these markets and argue that relevant markets are broader than those considered by regulatory authorities for social media applications.